Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Introduction

 This paper challenges parametric modeling as the dominant paradigm in deep learning.
 Based on the same end-to-end learning motivations that underpin deep learning itself, we consider giving models the \emph{additional flexibility} of using training data \emph{directly} when making predictions $p(\bm{y}^*\mid \bm{x}^*, \mathcal{D}_\textup{train}; \btheta)$.

 Concretely, we introduce \textbf{Non-Parametric Transformers (NPTs)}: a general deep learning architecture that takes the entire dataset as input and predicts by explicitly \emph{learning} interactions between datapoints (\cref{fig:high_level}).
 NPTs leverage both parametric and \emph{non}-parametric predictive mechanisms, with the use of end-to-end training allowing the model to naturally learn from the data how to balance the two.
 Namely, instead of just learning predictive functions from the features to the targets of independent datapoints, NPTs can also learn to reason about general relationships \emph{between} inputs.
+We use multi-head self-attention \cite{bahdanau2016nmt,NIPS2017_transformer,lee2019set} to model relationships between datapoints and construct a training objective for NPTs with a stochastic masking mechanism inspired by self-supervised reconstruction tasks in natural language processing \cite{devlin2019bert}.
 We show that these models \emph{learn} to look up information from other datapoints and capture the causal mechanism generating the data in semi-synthetic settings.
-However, unlike conventional non-parametric models, NPTs are not forced to \emph{only} make predictions in this manner: they can also use the power of conventional parametric deep learning.
-We use multi-head self-attention \cite{bahdanau2016nmt,NIPS2017_transformer,lee2019set} to model relationships between datapoints and construct a training objective for NPTs with a stochastic masking mechanism inspired by recent work in natural language processing \cite{devlin2019bert}.
+However, unlike conventional non-parametric models, NPTs are not forced to \emph{only} make predictions in this way: they can also use the power of ordinary parametric deep learning.